in4lio/yupp/doc/README.md

 ### MACROS IN PYTHON

-The easiest way to integrate the preprocessor into Python 2 – to install the corresponding package:
+The easiest way to integrate the preprocessor into Python 2 is to install the corresponding package:

     pip install yupp

-You have to use **pip**, and may need to specify `--pre` key to install the beta version.
+You have to use **pip**, and may need to specify `--pre` key if you want to install a beta version.

-After that you will be able to apply macro expressions in the source code in Python, starting the script with:
+After that, you can use macro expressions in the source code in Python, starting your script with:

     # coding: yupp